antonyhaman/youtube-jextractor/README.md

 ## Credits

-[Youtube-dl](https://github.com/ytdl-org/youtube-dl) - the idea and implementation of YoutubeJExtractor were influenced by Youtube-dl
+[Youtube-dl](https://github.com/ytdl-org/youtube-dl) - the idea and implementation were influenced by Youtube-dl

 ## License